‘FLUTE EMERGENCY’: A musician forgot his $22,000 instrument on a Chicago train. A homeless man found it.

 And now he’s hoping that others will help pay along the money to Lukas Mcentee, the homeless man who found it, as he seeks a way off the streets.

 “I really do empathize with the homeless couple,” Rabin told The Post.
-“I believe in second chances and I wanted to give him the benefit of the doubt.”
+“I believe in second chances, and I wanted to give him the benefit of the doubt.”

 The treasured instrument was a gift from his late grandmother, who left Rabin part of her inheritance so he could buy his first professional flute.